 Blue Holes Beach is renowned for its exceptional snorkelling and thriving marine life.
 The area is a protected fish habitat, featuring sections of reef that are permanently submerged by the ocean (sub-tidal) as well as areas that are exposed at low tide (intertidal).
 In order to preserve the unique environment at Blue Holes, fishing is totally banned.

 Kalbarri National Park is a short drive out of town offering superb walking trails and boasts awe-inspiring displays of wildflowers from July to October each year.
 Best known for the iconic Nature's Window and new Skywalk, there are 14 sites within the Park including easy trails like Ross Graham Lookout and Hawk's Head Lookout, and the more adventurous hiking trails of The Loop and Z Bend.
 There are a range of land and water tours to help you enjoy the Park.

 A scenic flight over Kalbarri’s Coastal Cliffs offers a dramatic perspective and a true impression of the area’s immense scope and scale.
 Witness the wonders of the Kalbarri National Park, nearby Pink Lake and the Houtman Abrolhos Islands from the best possible vantage point - the air!

 From July until October, around 1000 species of wildflowers progressively burst into bloom around Kalbarri and within Kalbarri National Park, particularly along the tops of coastal cliffs and gorges.
 Many species are endemic to the region including the Kalbarri spider orchid, cats paw and Murchison rose.
-You can find out what's blooming here, and contact the Kalbarri Visitor Centre for information on where to find seasonal wildflowers.
+You can find out what's blooming here, and contact the Kalbarri Visitor Centre for more detailed information on where to find seasonal wildflowers.

 Jacques Point, (locally known as “Jakes”) is renowned for its superb left-hand reef break along the point and is a favourite among experienced surfers.
 Spectators can join in on the action by watching from the beach, and less experienced surfers can opt to surf in Jakes Bay.